RafaSFernandes/DS_Projects/README.md

 # DS_Projects
-Repository for studiy and practice purposes.
+Repository for study and practice purposes.